-CAT (Category): The CAT button is used to find XMTM stations when the radio is in the XMTM mode.
-To find XMTM channels within a desired category, perform the following:
+CAT (Category): The CAT button is used to find XM[TM] stations when the radio is in the XM[TM] mode.
+To find XM[TM] channels within a desired category, perform the following:

-- Press the BAND button until the XMTM frequency displays.
-Press the CAT button to display the category labels on the radio display.
-Continue pressing the CAT button until the desired category name displays. - Press either of the two buttons below the desired category label to immediately tune to the first XMTM station associated with that category. - 3.
-Rotate the tune knob, press the buttons below the right or left arrows displayed, or press the right or left SEEK buttons to go to the next or previous XMTM station within the selected category. - 4.
-To exit the category search mode, press the FAV button or BAND button to display your favorites again.
+- Press the BAND button until the XM[TM] frequency displays.
+Press the CAT button to display the category labels.
+Continue pressing the CAT button until the desired category name displays. - Radios with CD and DVD can also navigate the category list by pressing the √√ REV button or the ▷▷ FWD button. - Press either of the two buttons below the desired category label to immediately tune to the first XM[TM] station associated with that category.

+- 3. Turn the J knob, press the buttons below the right or left arrows displayed, or press either SEEK arrow to go to the previous or to the next XM[TM] station within the selected category. - To exit the category search mode, press the FAV button or BAND button to display your favorites again.

-Undesired XMTM categories can be removed through the setup menu.
+Undesired XM[TM] categories can be removed through the setup menu.
 To remove an undesired category, perform the following:

-- Press the MENU button to display the radio setup menu. - Press the pushbutton located below the XM CAT label. - Rotate the tune knob to display the category you want removed. - Press the pushbutton located under the Remove label until the category name along with the word Removed displays. - 5.
+- 1. Press the MENU button to display the radio setup menu. - 2.
+Press the pushbutton located below the XM CAT label. - 3.
+Turn the I knob to display the category you want removed. - 4.
+Press the pushbutton located under the Remove label until the category name along with the word Removed displays. - 5.
 Repeat the steps to remove more categories.